 The width of the chinstrap should be slighter wider than pencil thinks.
 The decision on how thick should be centered on the shape of the face.

 The beard line needs to complement the shape while accentuating your unique features.
 If you have strong features, the chinstrap will help bring them out even more.

 Men with round or wide faces should go thicker on the chinstrap to thin the face and give you a more masculine appearance.

 1. Make sure that your beard and skin are clean and dry.

 2. Before trimming, your beard should be close to 1 cm long.

 3. Trim your beard even with trimmer length settings of 3 – 5 mm (no more than 5mm).

 4. Next, use your precision trimmer and start outlining a 1 to 2 cm wide strip (depending on a width you want) trimming from ear to ear and along the jaw line.
+Use beard shaper to make things easier for you.
 Take your time and be patient while using your precise trimmer.